Villa San Michele

 - Large original stone courtyard

-- Swimming pool with loungers, pool towels, outdoor shower.
+- Swimming pool (13mx6m) with loungers, pool towels, outdoor shower

 - Table tennis

-The 13 by 6 metre pool is reached by twin sets of steps and is surrounded by a large paved area with loungers and umbrellas.
+***The swimming pool is reached by twin sets of steps and is surrounded by a large paved area with loungers and umbrellas.
 A shower is ingeniously placed under the branches of a spreading olive tree.

 ***The grounds have been planted with desert plants, designed to stand the long dry summers in the region.
 Trees include Olives, Almonds walnuts, mulberries, figs, pomegranates, lemons, quince and prickly pears.